Travel Advisor Houston, TX

 Tickets and Experience Structure

-• Number of park days: Adding an extra day can sometimes lower the per-day cost and reduce pressure to upgrade.
+• Number of park days: An additional park day can sometimes lower the daily cost and reduce the need for upgrades.

-• Pacing: Strong daily planning can eliminate the need for higher-tier ticket options.
+• The pace of your park days: Strong daily planning can eliminate the need for higher-tier ticket options.

-• Add-on experiences: Tours, special events, and premium add-ons should connect to your priorities rather than stacking automatically onto admission.
+• Optional experiences: Tours, events, and upgraded add-ons should support your priorities instead of automatically piling onto the base ticket.

 Food and Dining Strategy